alok722/namaste-javascript-notes/notes/lecture-16.md

 * JRE is like a big container which has everything which are required to run Javascript code.

 * JRE consists of a JS Engine (❤️ of JRE), set of APIs to connect with outside environment, event loop, Callback queue, Microtask queue etc.
+*
+* Node.js is a JavaScript runtime environment.
+It allows you to execute JavaScript code server-side, outside of a web browser.
+Node.js is built on the V8 JavaScript runtime engine, which is the same engine used by the Google Chrome browser.
+This runtime environment enables the execution of JavaScript code on the server, facilitating the development of server-side applications, command-line tools, and other types of software outside of the traditional browser environment.

 * Browser can execute javascript code because it has the Javascript Runtime Environment.